Ant2210/project2/README.md

     Uncaught TypeError: Cannot read properties of null (reading 'map') at highscores.js:10:29.<br>

-    This is an error that only occurs when there are no high scores currently saved to local storage as the code that gets the high scores cannot be run if the key value doesn't exist in local storage, so this has also been ignored.
+    This is an error that only occurs when there are no high scores currently saved to local storage and the highScores array is empty.
+I fixed this by initialising an empty array if there is no highScores array to parse from the local storage.

     <img src="./assets/testing/images/warning4.webp" alt="Screenshot of dev tools console warning">